 Receive your PGWP

-Processing time is typically 80–120 days.
+Processing times change frequently, so check the current estimate on the IRCC website for your situation.
 Once approved, you receive an open work permit valid for the determined duration.

 What Happens When Your PGWP Expires